-Espresso is a coffee-brewing method originating in Italy, where a small amount of hot water is forced through finely-ground coffee beans under 9-10 bars of atmospheric pressure.
-It uses significantly less water than the aforementioned methods, with the combination of finer grounds and more pressure resulting in a thick, creamy and strong tasting coffee shot.
+Espresso is a coffee-brewing method originating in Italy, where a small amount of hot water is forced through finely-ground coffee beans under 9 bars of atmospheric pressure.
+It uses significantly less water immersion and filter brewing methods, with the combination of finer grounds and more pressure resulting in a thick, creamy and strong tasting coffee shot.

-Espresso isn’t necessarily superior to the likes of a pour-over method as they all have their time, place, pros and cons, however it's the style of coffee that has become synonymous with cafe culture as we know it today.
-Whether taking a break from work for a mid morning pick-me-up, having a social gathering of an afternoon at a favourite cafe, or heading out for breakfast on the weekend, a quality espresso coffee immediately springs to mind with all of these occasions.
+Whether taking a break from work for a mid morning pick-me-up, having a social gathering at a favourite cafe, or heading out for breakfast on the weekend, a quality espresso coffee immediately springs to mind with all of these occasions.